jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-bios-clonezilla/install-linuxmint21.md

     <img src="../remove-installation-medium.png" width="320" height="180"/>

 ## Finishing
-After reboot, you have a menu where you can choose between "Linux Mint 21 Cinnamon" and "Windows Recovery Environment" (this name is not correctly identified, must be a bug?).
+After reboot, you have a menu where you can choose between "Linux Mint 21.x Cinnamon" and "Windows Recovery Environment" (this name is not correctly identified, must be a bug?).
 There is a counter from 10s to 0s.
 Make your choice in time.
-By default, "Linux Mint 21 Cinnamon" gets started.
+By default, "Linux Mint" gets started.

 <img src="../grub-linux-windows.png" width="320" height="180"/>